hkjels/ntask/docs/find.md

 In the example above I have suffixed the label with an asterix, that selects the label for sorting.
 This is usefull in conjunction with the --reverse flag for ascending sorts.
-You can also see that there is filtering being done using brackets, so labels with a numeric value of less than three will not be shown.
+You can also see that there is filtering being done here using brackets, so "pri"-labels with a numeric value of less than three will not be displayed.

     t find "#pri[3]"